 Well, in most cases, get rid of the cause of the pressure and remove the corn = problem solved.
 Podiatrists can advise you on diagnosis, we can remove the corn (painlessly in nearly all cases), advise on prevention and footwear, and provide you with devices to help reduce the pressure on the affected areas.
 Whatever you do, please don’t be tempted to use corn plasters!!
 Many contain an acid, which can cause a chemical burn on the surrounding skin.
 The best thing to do is to seek professional help and advice from a Podiatrist.
 It’s what we do!

 So what is a callus then?

 Calluses are wider areas of thickened skin, without the central hard area that a corn has.
-Calluses are caused by pressure and friction too.
+Like corns, they too are caused by pressure and friction.
 They can be uncomfortable, but they aren’t as painful as corns.
 Mainly we see calluses on the balls of the feet and around the edges of heels.
 If calluses aren’t managed well, then the skin can split and become sore.
 This happens around heels when the skin gets very dry.